 A2.
 Objective

-2.1 To ensure that the Church is in compliance with the PDPA in the collection, use, disclosure, maintaining accuracy, handling and security of personal data in a manner that recognizes both the right of individuals to protect their personal data and the need of the Church to collect, use and disclose personal data for the purpose of maintaining the membership records and/or of Church/Ministries activities.
+2.1 To ensure that the Church is in compliance with the PDPA in the collection, use, disclosure, maintaining accuracy, handling and security of personal data in a manner that recognizes both the right of individuals to protect their personal data and the need of the Church to collect, use and disclose personal data for the purpose of maintaining the membership records and/or organizing of Church/Ministries activities.

-2.2 This policy defines the responsibilities of the Church in ensuring compliance with the PDPA by ensuring proper management, security control in the collection, usage and disclosure of the personal data in the Church.
+2.2 This policy defines the responsibilities of the Church in ensuring compliance with the PDPA by ensuring proper management, security and control in the collection, usage and disclosure of the personal data in the Church.